Not always Fair

 Miss Fair is standing third from the right.
 Joanne Silbaugh Arntson is to her left.
 It was the last day of 8th grade at the Twin Lake School in 1947.

 Fair began her teaching career in Anoka and Bloomington, later moving to Brooklyn Center’s Twin Lake School.
 In the 1940s, she took on the role of principal at Twin Lake, followed by a position as principal of Regent Avenue Elementary in Robbinsdale.
-Eventually, she became principal of the Adair Avenue School.
+Eventually, she became principal of Adair School.

 Fair was widely known for her dedication to promoting educational equality and fostering international understanding.
 Her work with UNESCO programs earned her significant recognition, and in 1965, she was awarded a bronze medallion by UNESCO for her contributions in these areas.

 Fair served as principal at Adair from the day the school opened until her retirement in 1969.
-The Robbinsdale School Board renamed the school in her honor the same year.
+The Robbinsdale School Board renamed the school the same year.
 “To have the name of my school changed to Jeanette A. Fair Elementary School is a tribute far beyond anything I might have dreamed of,” she wrote in a letter of appreciation.
 Her former colleague Lucille Hackbart said of Fair, “She just gave her whole life to children and all the teachers were her family.”

 A Robbinsdale elementary school principal has been awarded a bronze medallion in recognition of her work for a United Nations agency.
-Jeanette Fair. principal at Adair Elementary School received the award from the United Nations Educational, Scientific and Cultural Organization headquarters in Paris.
+Jeanette Fair, principal at Adair Elementary School received the award from the United Nations Educational, Scientific and Cultural Organization headquarters in Paris.
 Minneapolis Star 11/11/1965

 Jeanette Alberta Fair remained connected with her faculty and the parents of her students even after her retirement.
 She frequently attended pancake breakfasts and special events, continuing to be a visible and valued presence in the community.
 Parents and students remember her as a firm yet fair disciplinarian who earned the respect and affection of nearly everyone who knew her.